-"Why would anyone want to punch a police horse?" asked the man on the bus, glancing up from his paper.
-I said I didn't know.
+"Why would anyone want to punch a police horse?" asks the man on the bus, glancing up from his paper.
+I say I don't know.

-In Primitive Street, a gust of wind blew an empty lager can from one kerb to the other while two drunks were discussing the whereabouts of Jade.
-"Where is she?" asked the one in the faded blue anorak with the saggy pockets.
+In Primitive Street, a gust of wind blows an empty lager can from one kerb to the other while two drunks are discussing the whereabouts of Jade.
+"Where is she?" asks the one in the faded blue anorak with the saggy pockets.

-"I don't know" said the other, "she spat in my face about two years ago".
+"I don't know,” says the other, "she spat in my face about two years ago.”

-A woman in her fifties wearing a T-shirt with a skull motif on it almost fell as she got out of the back of a VW Golf before it had stopped.
+A woman in her fifties in a T-shirt with a skull motif on it almost falls as she gets out of the back of a VW Golf before it has stopped.
 "Oh, yeah!
-Just reverse over me why don't you!" she yelled at the driver before running across the road and and slipping over on her greasy Yorkstone path.
+Just reverse over me why don't you!" she yells at the driver before running across the road and slipping over on her greasy Yorkstone path.
 "Grrr!
-I'm having a really bad day!" she shouted as she got back on her feet rubbing her hip.
-She opened her front door and a very excited terrier shot out and ran off down the street before she could stop it.
+I'm having a really bad day!" she shouts as she gets back on her feet and rubs her hip.
+She opens her front door and an excited terrier shoots out and runs off down the street before she can stop it.
 "Now the dog's got out!"

 I've seen waxwings and swallows within a week of each other.